How Deep Do Pumpkin Roots Grow

 Soil pH

 Pumpkins like a slightly acidic soil environment for their root system to develop and soak in nutrients.
 If your soil is between six to seven on the pH scale, you’re pumpkins will do great.
-If you don’t have a tester, here’s the one I use.
+If you don’t have a tester, here’s the 4-in-1 soil tester I use.
 You can buy it on Amazon.

 Water